wduquette/joe/jug/src/introduction.md

 I like Tcl very much; but Java is innately object-oriented, and Tcl is not a great match for scripting object-oriented APIs.
-In addition, the JTcl implementation is dead, and as it includes a bunch of code I have no need of or interest in, I don't really want to fork it and take over maintenance.
+In addition, the JTcl implementation is dead, and as it includes a bunch of code I have no need of or interest in I don't really want to fork it and take over maintenance.

 I used Nashorn for a period of time, back with Java 8; it was easy to get started with, but I didn't care for the API I had to use to talk to it, and I had to do a lot of work to provide useful error messages.
-And then, of course, the powers that be deprecated it, and announced that the future alternative was to switch to the Graal VM and run my embedded Javascript in Node.
+And then the powers that be deprecated it, and announced that the future alternative was to switch to the Graal VM and run my embedded Javascript in Node.
 Um, no.  The tail on that dog is much too big.

 I've used LuaJ quite a bit.
-It has some nice features, and I know Lua is quite popular, especially for video game development; but Lua's syntax and some of the language choices are weird from a Java point of view, and LuaJ has a host of other problems.
-The error messages are frequently unhelpful; the standard library is incomplete; and I kind of hate Lua tables with a passion.
-(I've been acquainted with "associative arrays" since I first used Awk in the late 1980's.
-But Lua tables are just weird, and the standard table API has some peculiar holes.)
+It has some nice features, but it's incomplete, unsupported, and has a number of bugs.
+The error messages are generally unhelpful.
+In addition, while Lua is quite popular these days, its syntax and some of the other choices are weird from a Java point of view.

 And then I ran into Robert Nystrom's Lox (see below), and realized that I could build on his example and produce a language that meets my needs and